Exploration of Marine Biology on the Oregon Coast

 - • Be a US Citizen or a Permanent Resident

-- • Have completed a minimum of one year of course work including introductory biology classes.
+- • Have completed a minimum of one year of college-level introductory biology classes.

 - • Be willing to make a full-time commitment for the 9 week program (40 hrs/week)